mstratman/masfx.io/pages/how_to_solder/tools_and_materials/solder.md

 Leaded solder is MUCH easier to work with than lead-free.
 An entire article could be written about this topic, but it can be summarized with: lead-free solder has the potential to cause you far more headaches with very few benefits.

 I strongly recommend using **leaded solder until you have learned the fundamentals** and feel confident in your soldering ability.
+Even then, you will probably want to continue using leaded solder.

 Your chances of success with lead-free solder, as a beginner, are greatly diminished.

+## When To Use Lead-free?

+Lead-free solder is great when you are mass producing consumer electronics.
+Most products are not recycled, so reducing the amount of lead contamination into our planet is a worthwhile effort.
+The amount of lead in DIY electronics, however, isn't even measurable by comparison.

+Switch to lead-free solder if your hobby turns commercial, and you are having professional PCB assembly companies fabricate and assemble your boards.

 ## Leaded Solder Safety: